DaveSkender/Stock.Indicators/docs/examples/README.md

 [get a free Alpaca API key and secret](https://alpaca.markets/docs/market-data/getting-started/), then set your local environment variables.

-Run the following command line items to set, after replacing the `MY-ALPACA-KEY` and `MY-ALPACA-SECRET` values.
+Run the following command line items to set, after replacing the `MY-ALPACA-KEY` and `MY-ALPACA-SECRET` values; then restart your IDE.

 ```bash
 # use your own keys